← Return to Terminal Root

 run ls -la (List Directory Contents)

-If you downloaded the legacy ZeroMint OS ISO, you possess a complete, bootable operating system with OpenZero preloaded into its core.
-This ISO is optional; the main OpenZero install path is still the standard one-line installer.
-To deploy the ISO to physical hardware:
+If you downloaded the ZeroMint OS ISO, you possess a complete, bootable operating system with OpenZero permanently baked into its core.
+To deploy this to physical hardware:

 🔑 DEFAULT OS & AGENT CREDENTIALS

-Use these exact credentials to log into the legacy ISO desktop after booting:
+Use these exact credentials to log into the ZeroMint desktop after booting:

 USERNAME: zero